ds-modules/DS-Modules/README.md

 ## Documentation

+Basic Steps:
+1) Make your edits in the markdown files (`.md`)
+2) Regenerate the site (`jekyll build` or `jekyll serve` if you want to see the site locally as well)
+3) Stage and commit everything (both your changes to the `.md` files and jekyll's changes within `docs` folder)
+4) Push to `origin master`
+5) ???
+6) Profit

 Typically, the only files that need to be updated/maintained are the `index.md`(homepage), `guide.md`, `library.md`, and `about.md`.
 Other files that often might be changed are the individual featured modules in `_featured`.
 Very occaisionally, when site-wide changes need to be made, the `_config.yml` file should be edited.
 Otherwise, don't change any other files unless you know what you're doing ;).

 DO NOT CHANGE THE `docs` FOLDER: It holds the `.html` files for the site, but any changes made in here will be overwritten when jekyll regenerates the site.
 This folder will be wiped clean and regenerated from the `.md` files everytime.
 To further understand, read the __How it works__ section of this file.

 Make sure you have installed [Jekyll](https://jekyllrb.com/docs/installation/).

-After making edits to the `.md` files, run `jekyll serve` to host the site locally and see what the changes look like on the site.
+After making edits to the `.md` files, run `jekyll serve` to host the site locally and see what the changes look like on the site by visiting [http://localhost:4000/](http://localhost:4000/).
 This command will also rebuild and overwrite the `docs` folder with the new content.
 If the changes are to be pushed onto the live site, simply stage and and commit everything (including the changes in the `docs` folder MADE BY JEKYLL), and push to `origin master`.
-In other words run
+In other words, to deploy your changes, on the command line run

 ```
 jekyll build
 git add *
-git commit -m "this is a commit"
+git commit -m "this is a commit message"
 git push origin master
 ```

-If you've made changes and you want to cancel and delete your edits instead.
+If you've made unwanted changes and you want to cancel and delete your edits instead.

 ```
 git reset --hard